about

 some ‘local friends’

-meanwhile a few things I’ve been up to a long the way;
+a few things I’ve been up to a long the way

 Things don’t always go just how we like it, That’s the way it is – if you’re happy with yourself, everyone else will be happy to see you.
 This quite ‘informal’ approach to world travel on 2 wheels seems to have set the foundation for MotoExplorers and a scouting ride to China, set in a similar vain to the Egypt ride.
 China was there, not many people seemed to be travelling to China overland from Britain, it’s always looked just a short hop across to Russia & then if you can keep plodding on through Kazakhstan you’re on the Chinese border, how hard can it be to just keep riding east for 30 days!?

-2008 starting working towards making a Silk Road expedtion traveling UK to Beijing, China
+2009 started the Silk Road Motoexplorer expedition traveling overland UK to Beijing, China

-Scouting trip to China in 2009, traveling west to East, freighting bikes back from Beijing, was a big adventure, it’s a long story!
+Traveling west to East, freighting bikes back from Beijing, was a big adventure, it’s a long story!
 Since that trip, I have helped many riders explore the silk roads east.
+Later we increased the journeys going further south, into Laos and Thailand.
+Finishing in Bangkok enabled us to sea freight back to GB or world riders to continue, in all directions!

 adventure motorcycle riders

 Prior to 09, I’ve explored the Balkans, Hungary, Romania, Slovakia – all regions I know well & still explore.
-In a past life I’d trained and worked as a professional photographer and prior to that a few motor related jobs, as us guys from the 60’s often did! including mechanicing, couriering, transport, lots of self taught spanner work on various vehicles with exploding engines, plus numerous motoring distractions along the way!
+In a past life I’d trained and worked as a professional photographer and prior to that a few motor related jobs, diesel mechanic, couriering, transport, lots of self taught spanner work on various vehicles with exploding engines!

 Vehicles owned; 100+ (cars/bikes/vans)

-Electric vehicles; 1 (made in China & imported back through 10 Countries)
+Electric vehicles; 1 (made in China & imported (or slightly smuggled!) back through 10 Countries)

 Riding motorcycles has been a stop start affair for me, as is often the case – various ‘life events’ take us in numerous directions.
 Motoexplorer was actually founded as a result of suffering quite a serious back injury, which I knew would result in surgery and a good time away from travel – so prior to the surgery I decided to buy an old in-appropriate K100 BMW motorcycle, pause my photography business and take a leap into the un-known, let’s see if it’s possible to ride overland to the Chinese olympics.

-Scouted first routes overland China riding a BMW GS800
+Scouted first routes overland UK to China riding a GS800

 The first China expedition actually started out as a plan to motorcycle to the Chinese Olympic games in Beijing, 2008.
 Riding west to East finishing on the China east coast.
 We arrived just a year late for the Olympics, but at least entry into the stadium was half price!